bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

 Upstream watershed polygons for each WFI can be created by following the `FWA Watershed Code` upstream through the stream network.
 For each WFI, there will also be a downstream WFI, which is based on the next major confluence of rivers that is downstream of the original WFI.

-The monthly mean hydrology value can be calculated by taking the average of the watersheds collected by finding the upstream watershed.
+The monthly mean hydrology value of the whole upstream watershed can be calculated by taking the average value of the monthly hydrology of the upstream watershed segments.
 The same goes to the downstream.

 For an example take a look at the `bcwat_ws.fund_rollup_report` table in the database.